 Preschoolers have long enjoyed the endearing characters and delightful stories of Franklin, and this vibrant CGI series just enhances what was already so well done in the original show.
-In fact, the characters' personalities need no embellishment at all , and kids who already know them from the books or TV show will find the transition to this show a natural one.
+In fact, the characters' personalities need no embellishment at all , and kids who already know them from the books or TV show will find the transition to Franklin and Friends a natural one.

 While Franklin and his pals are older and wiser now, they still hit bumps in the road and have to solve the problems they encounter.
 This is great news for their young fans, who get to see how they work through squabbles with one other and troubles that pop up along the way.
 Even better, the young characters have a ready pool of grown-ups available to offer guidance when it's needed to make responsible decisions that illustrate their commitment to friendship, community, social skills, and good citizenship.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.